mechatroner/vscode_rainbow_csv/README.md

 Rainbow CSV allows using an arbitrary character or string as a separator.
 You can add the separator to the list of autodetected separators in the VSCode settings or if you just want to use it once you can either:
 * Select `Dynamic CSV` filetype (bottom right corner) and then enter the separator text in the popup dialog.
-* Select the separator text with the cursor and run `Rainbow CSV: Set separator ... ` command.
+* Select the separator text with the cursor and run `Rainbow CSV: Set rainbow separator` command.

 `Dynamic CSV` filetype also supports multiline CSV fields escaped in double quotes as described in RFC-4180.